 Zenith is one of the oldest watch manufacturers, est.1865 and one of only a handful which has always produced its own movements.
 The company has an almost unparalleled record of technical achievements and notably in 1929, Zenith won world renown at Kew Observatory (England), when a Zenith wristwatch won first prize for an accuracy of better than 0.6 seconds per day.
 During the late 1940’s and throughout the ’50s, Zenith held the lead in producing the most commercially successful and technically advanced, chronograph wristwatches.
 Later, Zenith became the first, in 1969, to develop a high-frequency automatic integrated column-wheel chronograph powered by the legendary El Primero movement beating at 36,000 vibrations per hour.
 This obsession with precision, as well as this constant quest for technical innovation, has been duly rewarded; the Manufacture has been awarded 2,333 chronometry prizes as well as eight medals, making it the most titled brand in the field of precision.
 The company has also provided a huge number of movements to many other manufacturers for their more technically advanced watches, including even Rolex for their Daytona Chronograph!

-This amazing solid gold dial is a foretaste of the more avant-garde designs which were to come in the 1970s.
-It was a time of great changes in popular culture and excitement surrounding the Apollo moon landings along with huge advances in technology, including the first commercial use of computers in larger organisations, satellite communications and supersonic flight.
+This amazing solid gold dial is a preview of the more avant-garde designs which were to come in the 1970s.
+This was a time of great change in popular culture with excitement surrounding the Apollo moon landings and huge advances in technology, including the first commercial use of computers in larger organisations, satellite communications and supersonic flight.
 It is therefore no coincidence wristwatches changed to reflect this.

 The most notable feature of this dial is its complete originality.
 The dial has not been restored or retouched in any way and even more remarkably, it is in tip-top condition and shows no signs of ageing, visible to the naked eye.
 Only upon very close up, high magnification can some of the slightest signs of scratching and some very light spots be found.
 This is remarkable for a 50 year old watch and indicates it has seen little real use.